 Fees and accommodation

 University tuition fees are payable to cover the cost of access to the University facilities.
 As you are affiliated to a college you will also pay college fees and have access to college accommodation.
+You should also consider your living costs.

 Before you arrive

-You will receive a University student contract, including a University card application form, from your college.
+You will receive a University student contract, including a University card application form from your college.
 This card acts as a form of identity on college or University premises, provides admission to University libraries, IT services and the Language Centre, and in some departments can be used as a payment card or to access buildings.

 Before arriving as a new student in Oxford you should complete the first step of your University registration using Student Self Service.
 Your Oxford Single Sign On IT account details will be sent to you via email.
 Your College Office will complete your University registration when you arrive.